AI-Engg/CognitiveDissonance/Readme.md

 ## How to run

 1. First clone the repo using  `git clone https://github.com/AI-Engg/CognitiveDissonance.git`
-2. Create a new virtual environment using `virtualven cd`
+2. Create a new virtual environment using `virtualenv cd`
 3. Activate the new environment `source cd/bin/activate`
 4. Change into the folder where the repo is `cd CognitiveDissonance`
 4. Install the required dependencies using `pip install -r requirements.txt`